We accelerate the evolution of education towards a new paradigm of well-being.

 Globally, 7 of the 10 leading causes of deaths are chronic diseases, -heart disease, cancer, stroke, COPD, Alzheimer’s/dementia, asthma, diabetes, and kidney disease.
 Together, they accounted for 74% of the 55,625,000 total global deaths in 2019.
 Of this number, 2.2 million deaths were young people ages 5-24 (38,000 North America; 40,000 Europe), 43% being adolescents.
 In 2015, the World Health Organization agreed to the United Nations Sustainable Development Goals (SDGs) as a global call-to-action to guarantee that all people enjoy health, peace and prosperity.
 Goal #4 is to by 2030, reduce by one third, premature mortality from noncommunicable diseases (chronic disease) through prevention and treatment and the promotion of mental health and well-being.
 As of 2021, the health goals are not proceeding in the positive direction they had hoped.
 Preventing chronic disease through the promotion of well-being is a top priority for us!
 The education environment is critical in shifting this epidemic to end preventable deaths so children and young people grow up mentally and physically healthy and have a full chance of reaching their potential.
 4

-Students have the confidence and skills to bring their true selves out and step-up to uniquely serve and contribute to their friends and community.
-Their desire to model positive ways of being and collaboration are natural and evident in school.
+Youth, parents, elders, and educators partner to integrate meaningful healthy behaviors, belonging, and connection.
+Learning environments allow everyone to have the confidence and skills to bring their true selves out and step-up to uniquely serve and contribute to their friends and community.
+Their desire to model harmonious ways of being and collaboration are natural and evident in school.

 Explore picture front page ibmee website